Flood

 Heavy rain can cause rivers and streams to rise rapidly.
 Never assume that you are safe close to a river, stream, drain or other type of waterway during a flood.
 Assess the risks if you need to be close to a waterway during a flood event.
 The water may overtop banks or erosion could cause the ground around waterways to give way.
 Debris can also build up blocking waterways and creating dams which have potential to suddenly release a large volume of water.
 This happens more often than you might think.
 Be aware of your surroundings, don’t take unnecessary risk and let someone know where you are at all times.

-Stopbanks provide some remedial protection from flooding however, if there has been a significant period of rainfall this can increase the risk of overtopping or breaching.
+Stopbanks provide some remedial protection from flooding, however, if there has been a significant period of rainfall this can increase the risk of overtopping or breaching.
 If you and your family feel at risk, leave immediately and contact the local council.

 Coastal Inundation